Denver Depression of 1893: Politics

 With the rising opposition to the Republican efforts that had supported the gold standard that had contributed to the crash of the silver industry, the Populist political party easily won the Colorado statehouse in 1893, and Davis Hanson Waite was elected to the governorship.

 Governor Waite tried to overturn the corruption in Denver in 1894 by removing police and fire commissioners that he believed were shielding the gamblers and prostitutes that he believed were resulting from and also worsening the depression.
 Corrupt officials including the infamous Soapy Smith and his colleagues barricaded themselves in the city hall in response, and militiamen were sent to remove them.
 Federal intervention prevented an all out war and the Colorado Supreme Court ruled in favor of the governor and stated that the governor could remove commissioners.

 Waite also suggested that Colorado should mint its own money by buying the silver the state produced and shipping it to Mexico to be minted into “Fandango Dollars.”
 As Waite stated, “it is better, infinitely better, that blood should flow to the horses’ bridles rather than our national liberties should be destroyed.”
-The public was not receptive to the idea, however, and in 1894 Albert Washington McIntire defeated Waite for governorship.
+The public was not receptive to the idea, however, and in 1894 Albert McIntire defeated Waite for governorship.